 To install and configure, you need the configuration keys and credentials provided by Episerver during onboarding of the service.
 Contact Episerver for questions regarding the onboarding process.

-See Installing Episerver how to set up Visual studio with Episerver extensions and the NuGet feed source.
+See Installing Episerver to set up Visual studio with Episerver extensions and the NuGet feed source.

-In addition to onboarding the service, you need to install a set of Nuget packages needed for the tracking and personalization features.
+In addition to onboarding the service, you need to install a set of NuGet packages for the tracking and personalization features.
 Available packages are listed below.

 Installing a main native integration package also installs other packages based on dependencies.
 The package sets provide product-specific access to the tracking APIs, the required set depending on products: